nifengle/circle_plugin/README.md

 2. Move the `circle.5s.py` file to the plugin folder (DON’T MOVE THIS README THERE)

-3. Edit `circle.5s.py` file and add in your Circle CI API token (you can get one here https://circleci.com/account/api)
+3. Create a file called `.circle` in your home directory and paste your CircleCI token in there

 4. Add your GitHub username (the one you use to login) to your gitconfig under [user], e.g.
     ```